Key takeaways

 • If neither option is the perfect fit, it may be worth trying out different credit card combinations and rewards structures to see what works.

 Rewards credit cards come in many forms.
 Some offer cash back while others offer travel rewards in the form of points or miles, and there can be potential benefits and downsides to all these options.
-If you’re wondering which type of credit card rewards to choose, it helps to understand how these different card types work.
+The type of rewards credit card and rewards structure that’s best for you depends on your spending habits, lifestyle and goals.
+Learn more about the differences between the two, the pros and cons of each and how you can choose the rewards style that’ll work for you.

 Cash back vs. points and miles credit cards comparison table